RosieTrainor/BookShelf/README.md

 ![Toggle open](documentation/toggle-open.png)

-There is a favicon of a book for the site.
+There is a favicon of a book.

 ![Favicon](documentation/favicon.png)

-### CRUD Functionaliy
+### CRUD Functionality

 The form to add a review is accessed by a button, visible to logged in users.